wolter/CustomModules/modules/googlecloud/README.md

 # Google Cloud

-With this module you can use the [Google Cloud API](https://console.cloud.google.com/) to translate or recognize text inside your Cognigy bot — for this, it uses the [Google Translate NPM Package](https://www.npmjs.com/package/google-translate)
+With this module you can use the [Google Cloud API](https://console.cloud.google.com/) to translate or recognize text inside your Cognigy bot

 **Secrets**